DataDog/hiring-engineers/answers.md

 - Create different messages based on whether the monitor is in an Alert, Warning, or No Data state.

 - Include the metric value that caused the monitor to trigger and host ip when the Monitor triggers an Alert state.
-  - To show the host name and ip you need to select the host in the `from` field
+  - To show the host name and ip you need to select the host the `from` field
   ![](assets/markdown-img-paste-20180417114632354.png)

 - When this monitor sends you an email notification, take a screenshot of the email that it sends you.